Who Is This Credit Card Best For?

 No transfer partners

 - Yearly travel credit: Receive up to $325 back annually for travel-related purchases, including hotels, taxis, passenger trains, and cruise lines.
-If used, this credit alone almost covers your yearly fee.
+This credit is the best among travel cards with a high-annual fee.

-- Great VIP travel perks: Airport lounge passes for the Priority Pass program, 12 passes a year for Gogo in-flight Wi-Fi, reimbursement for Global Entry or TSA Precheck application fees, and no foreign transaction fees make this a great card for frequent international travel.
+- Great VIP travel perks: Complimentary enrollment the Priority Pass airport lounge program, 12 passes a year for Gogo in-flight Wi-Fi, reimbursement for Global Entry or TSA Precheck application fees, and no foreign transaction fees make this a great card for travelers who want an upgraded travel experience.

-- Must be a U.S. Bank customer: If you already have a U.S. Bank account of any type (credit, checking, loan, etc.) or are willing to open an account at least five days before submitting an application, then this is no big deal.
-But since there are other similar travel rewards cards on the market, it may be too much of a hassle to open a bank account just so you can apply for this card.
+- Must be a U.S. Bank customer: If you already have a U.S. Bank account of any type (credit, checking, loan, etc.) or are willing to open an account at least five business days before submitting an application, then this is no big deal.
+But with other similar travel rewards cards on the market not requiring a bank account, it may be too much of a hassle to open one just so you can apply for this card.

-Spend $4,500 within three months of account opening to get 50,000 points, which is equivalent to $750 when used toward travel purchases.
-The bonus is on par with other cards in this category, giving you a great up-front reward, although you’ll find slight differences when it comes to minimum spend required and/or the annual fee on similar cards.
+You’ll need to spend $4,500 within three months of account opening to get 50,000 points, which is equivalent to $750 when used toward travel purchases.
+The bonus is on par with other cards in this category, although you’ll find slight differences when it comes to minimum spend required and/or the annual fee on similar cards.

-It will take approximately 6-8 weeks for your bonus points to be credited to your account.
+It will take 1-2 billing cycles for U.S. Bank to credit the bonus to your account.

 Earning Points & Rewards

 This card is made for travel rewards, and that’s where you’ll find the most value.
 Your points are worth 1.5 cents each when you use them for a statement credit against travel you purchase with the card.
 You have to book directly with airlines, hotels, car rental companies, taxis, limousines, passenger trains, and cruise lines, and then ask U.S. Bank to redeem points to offset those purchases.
-You should see the amount credited to your account within three business days.
+You should see the amount credited to your account during the next billing period.

 How to Get the Most Out of This Card

-Earning the 50,000-point bonus is the first challenge.
+Earning the welcome bonus of 50,000 points is the first challenge.
 Pay your balance in full each month, so finance charges don’t negate your hard-earned points.
-When spending, use your mobile wallet to score 3 points per dollar on everyday purchases across categories even when you aren't traveling or planning travel.
+When spending, use your mobile wallet to score 3 points per dollar on everyday purchases across categories.

 This card would pair nicely with a hotel or airline card if you’re loyal to a particular brand (and have the means to pay multiple annual fees).
 Use the U.S. Bank Altitude Reserve Visa Infinite Card rewards to save on trip aspects not tied to a loyalty program, while working toward elite status on your other card.